-Adam Carlson is a Bend native now living in Brooklyn, New York as a freelance musician.
-He graduated from the University of Oregon in 2014 with a bachelors degree in Jazz Studies (Cum Laude), and has performed hundreds of times around Oregon and the Northwest.
-Adam plays many styles of music including jazz, soul, rock, latin, funk, and pop.
-He has played drums on numerous albums, and has performed with many different Northwest musicians, and University of Oregon faculty members.
-Adam also teaches private drum lessons in New York City: all ages, skill levels, and styles.
+Adam Carlson is a Bend, OR native now living in Portland, Oregon as a freelance musician.
+He graduated from the University of Oregon in 2014 with a bachelors degree in Jazz Studies (Cum Laude), and has performed hundreds of times around the Northwest.
+Adam also spent a year in New York City where he honed his playing style to include jazz, soul, latin, funk, rock, and pop.
+He has played drums on numerous albums, and has performed with many different Oregon and New York musicians, and University of Oregon faculty members.
+Adam also teaches private drum lessons: all ages, skill levels, and styles.

 ALL ABOUT ADAM